Solar neutrino problem

 The solar neutrino problem concerned a large discrepancy between the flux of solar neutrinos as predicted from the Sun's luminosity and as measured directly.
 The discrepancy was first observed in the mid-1960s and was resolved around 2002.

 The flux of neutrinos at Earth is several tens of billions per square centimetre per second, mostly from the Sun's core.
-They are nevertheless hard to detect, because they interact very weakly with matter, traversing the whole Earth.
+They are nevertheless difficult to detect, because they interact very weakly with matter, traversing the whole Earth.
 Of the three types (flavors) of neutrinos known in the Standard Model of particle physics, the Sun produces only electron neutrinos.
 When neutrino detectors became sensitive enough to measure the flow of electron neutrinos from the Sun, the number detected was much lower than predicted.
 In various experiments, the number deficit was between one half and two thirds.